The Best Irish Pubs in Washington, DC for St. Patrick's Day

 The Irish Inn

-At this neighborhood tavern, you can find all the old Irish standbys like fish and chips, corned beef and cabbage, bangers and mash, and a popular beef stew made with Ireland’s favorite beer, Guinness.
+At this neighborhood tavern, you can find all the old Irish standbys like Fish and Chips, Corned Beef and Cabbage, Bangers Plate, and the popular Guinness Beef Stroganoff.
 Hearty comfort food makes this spot a top choice in colder months, while traditional Irish music and a patio draw crowds in warmer weather.

 Kelly's Irish Times